Thank you to everyone for your kind comments about my poor Britney. She was the best dog ever.

 Even though we weren't doing a good job caring for our German Shepherd puppy, my boyfriend brought home another puppy, a cute Husky we named Mandy.
 I found another home for her immediately.

 One day, it rained while neither of us was home and Britney was outside in her dog run.
 She had a small covered area to go under, but it really wasn't enough for such a heavy storm.
 I ran home shortly after the rain started, with the intention of letting Britney inside the house before returning to work.
 I was too late though, and the woman next door had called Animal Control to take Britney away from her neglectful owners.
 According to my old man boyfriend, this resulted in him being arrested about a year or so later and spending the night in jail.
 It sounds a little far-fetched (his own dad told me that he's a pathological liar,) but if that's true, it's a shame they let him out.

-At Thanksgiving, my boyfriend and I brought Britney with us to my parents house.
+At Thanksgiving, my boyfriend and I brought Britney with us to my parent's house.
 She was the welfare baby in our twisted game of playing house.
 My parents convinced us to go home without her.
 I had always intended to take her back one day, but her life with them was perfect.
 When the veterinarian diagnosed Britney's tumor, my mom paid extra to have her put to sleep at home so she would be more comfortable.
-It was so peaceful that now my mom wants to be put to sleep when it's her time.
+It was so peaceful that now my mom "wants to be put to sleep when it's her time," LOL.
 Britney left behind 7 dog beds and more toys, treats, and food than Pica and Biscuit could ever use.
-Britney even used to sleep on the roof of my dad's car - a recently repainted, carefully restored Corvette.
+Britney was even allowed to sleep on the roof of my dad's car - a recently repainted, carefully restored Corvette.
 It made her happy.